Uberspace/manual/source/basics-resources.rst

 * ``limit`` column shows the *hard* limit of 11 GB.
 * ``grace`` column shows you how much time you have left to fix if you are over the soft limit.

+.. note:: You can upgrade your storage if 10GB are not sufficient, find more informations :ref:`here <billing>`.

 .. _ram:

 RAM